DeepT7/ParkingCarSpaceDetection/README.md

 The precision of the program depends on the deep learning's robustness.
 So we can improve the precision by training the model with particular datasets.

-I have train the deep learning model on custom data so that it can perform on low-light conditions much better.
+I have trained the deep learning model on the custom data so that it can perform on low-light conditions much better.

 The program has reference from the author: https://github.com/tempdata73